cap-js/docs/guides/data-privacy/audit-logging.md

 - **False log messages are avoided** &mdash;  messages are forwarded to the audit log service on successfully committed requests; and skipped in case of rollbacks.

 This transparently applies to all implementations, even [custom implementations](#custom-implementation).
-You can opt out of this default by configuring <Config>cds.audit-log.[development].outbox = false</Config>, for example, as we do in the default configuration for the `development` profile.
+You can opt out of this default by configuring <Config>cds.audit-log.[development].outbox = false</Config>.